-Acrylic-based adhesives are much less susceptible to variations in temperature.
+Acrylic-based adhesives will typically have the quickest cure time out of all adhesives.
 Their cure times are much less likely to change when there is a decrease in ambient temperature.
-Acrylic-based adhesives will likely take around 24 hours to reach maximum strength.
-There are a range of times the adhesive could take to reach a strength that most people would consider as ‘handling strength’.
-However, we would say anywhere between 15 minutes to 4 hours depending on the classification you choose.
-Methyl methacrylates are an acrylis-based adhesive that can have a cure time as quick as 15 minutes.
+Acrylic-based adhesives can reach handling strength in as quick as 15 minutes and around 24 hours to reach maximum strength.
+Methyl methacrylates are an acrylic-based adhesive that can have a cure time as quick as 15 minutes.
 Methyl methacrylates will offer the quickest cure time out of the structural adhesives.

 On the other hand, epoxy-based adhesives are the complete opposite.
 Ambient temperature has a significant impact on the cure time for epoxy-based adhesives.
-But epoxy-based adhesives are the same as their acrylic-based alternatives in that they also take one – 24 hours to reach full strength.
+But epoxy-based adhesives are the same as their acrylic-based alternatives in that they also take one hour to 24 hours to reach full strength.

 After one hour, they also would reach a strength widely considered as ‘handling strength’.
-Some epoxy-based adhesives have the capability to cure even faster than the times mentioned above.
-These adhesives can have decreased durability and end-strength though.
+Some epoxy-based adhesives have the capability to cure even faster than the times mentioned above but they can have decreased durability and end-strength though.

 So in that regard, whether epoxy or acrylic-based, the cure times are very similar.
 There are of course other types of glue.
 But the two mentioned above reach a higher strength in a much shorter time than most other adhesives.
 And because the cure time of epoxy-based adhesive is more susceptible to temperature change, you will likely be able to make the cure time of epoxy-based adhesive more favourable by changing the temperature.